jobedylbas/jobedylbas/README.md

 I believe that collaboration it's the main objective of @GitHub, so...

-if you have any questions or just wanna talk you can create an [issue](https://github.com/jobedylbas/jobedylbas/issues/new).
+if you have any questions or just wanna talk you can create a [new discussion](https://github.com/jobedylbas/jobedylbas/discussions/new).

 Also you can find me on [LinkedIn](https://www.linkedin.com/in/jobedylbas/).